AlexSze/comp4462-final-project/README.md

 ### About
 This is the group project of Group 6 in COMP4462 Data Visualization.

-This dashboard shows data of restaurants' reviews in US.
-Yelp dataset was used from Kaggle.
+This dashboard shows data of restaurants' reviews in the US.
+Yelp dataset and obesity dataset were used from Kaggle.

+Data preprocessing code can be found in the Jupyter notebook in {xx} directory.

+Job division
++ {xx} Front-end dashboard
++ {yy} Data preprocessing

 ### Deployment
   > ```